-I do hereby declare that the present Master thesis entitled 'title of your work' embodies the original research work carried out by me in the Department of Biological Sciences, Midnapore submitted for any degree or diploma in any University.
+I do hereby declare that the present Master thesis entitled 'title of your work' embodies the original research work carried out by me in the Department of Biological Sciences, thereof has been submitted for any degree or diploma in any University.

-City College, Paschim Medinipur, West Bengal, India under the supervision of Your Guide
+Midnapore City College, Paschim Medinipur, West Bengal, India under the supervision of

-Name, Designation, Department, College/ Institution name and address.
-No part thereof has been
+Your Guide Name, Designation, Department, College/ Institution name and address.
+No part